Last updated on 2 October 2020

 It portrays imaginary worlds of cold magic, wonder and epic battles that seem best expressed in lo-fi sounds that emerge straight from the misty lands they depict.
 And by preference with the heavy-duty drum machine on full display.
 In a cathedral, atmospheric setting with mighty pre-programmed riffs endlessly spooling off into the misty yonder.
 And you never know what lurks behind that hazy curtain that they paint so aptly.

 The Austrian band Summoning and their trademark rap really pioneered this very special sub-genre of the Black Metal universe.
 This band reigned supreme for a long time, painting Middle-World in all these dreary colors that we have grown to appreciate.

 Old Mornings Dawn, their 2013 offering, and – for sure – the 2006 edition Oath Bound already blew whatever came before in Summoning‘s illustrious career out of the water.
 Now their newest concoction, With Doom We Come, promises improvement.
-First and to my surprise some bite all of a sudden appears.
+First and to my surprise, some bite all of a sudden appears.

 But know, oh visitor to Tolkien’s world of wonders, that Protector and Silenius face mighty competition.
 Not only have the copycats of Caladan Brood left a mighty mark on the genre.
 But you cannot deny the oomph and unbridled power the boys from Utah brought to a synthie-plagued genre.
-Then again the genre coughed up Atmospheric Black Metal acts like Sojourner or Ashbringer that exploit pretty similar grounds.
-And those let the drum machine at home and come in with real musicians on real instruments.
-Get my drift?
+And they even got fresh blood, with newbies like Ashlands from Italy.

 So, as potential success goes, this paints a pretty dreary picture for With Doom We Come.
-The king kind of lost his crown and it rolled away and fell into this mystical lake where the monsters lurk.
+The king kind of lost his crown, and it rolled away and fell into this mystical lake where the monsters lurk.
 To add insult to injury, some of that stuff still sounds like the elevator tune of Disney’s House of Horrors.
 Mainly due to that sometimes atrocious mix straight from treble hell that the mastering could not fix and endlessly sends some elements into the left field.

 But by and large, we got energy, anger and a more aggressive way to belt out them rasps.
 Something must have reached the wide wastes of Austria with news of new arrivals.
 But if you look for innovation, come again.
 ‘Tis the same formula all over again, stubbornly applied.